muhammeta7/seqBurger/README.md

-# Eat-A-Burger
+# Sequelize a Burger

-A template for an express server using a MySQL localhost connection and the handlebars file structure

 ### Overview

-Brief Description of Project
+Using sequelize and node express servers, HW15 of the coding bootcamp is to create a burger app with associations and migrations.
+The user will be able to create a burger or devour one.
+Sequelize will initialize a database to update the HTML on screen based on user actions.

 ### Getting Started

-heroku link: type link here
+heroku link: Coming Soon

-## Technologies used (fill in with applicable technologies)
+## Technologies used
 - Node.js
 - npm express (https://www.npmjs.com/package/express)
 - npm body-parser (https://www.npmjs.com/package/body-parser)